Puglia & Southern Italy with Kate George12 days

-- Round-trip flights booked through Go Ahead arrive and depart from Naples (or Rome on the tour extension).
-A Go Ahead representative will meet you at the airport and take you to your hotel.
+- Round-trip flights booked through Go Ahead Tours arrive and depart from Naples (or Rome on the tour extension).
+A representative from Go Ahead Tours will meet you at the airport and take you to your hotel.
 Please remain in the arrival lounge, as the representative might be escorting one of your fellow travelers to the bus at the time of your arrival.

-- Transfers to and from the airport at your destination are included for travelers who have purchased their flights through Go Ahead.
-Travelers who purchase their own flights may request airport transfers with Go Ahead for an additional cost.
+- Transfers to and from the airport at your destination are included for travelers who have purchased their flights through Go Ahead Tours.
+Travelers who purchase their own flights may request airport transfers with Go Ahead Tours for an additional cost.

 - All other included transportation on this tour is by private motor coach.

 - Airlines have varying weight restrictions on baggage.
 Some airlines may impose additional charges if you check any baggage; be advised that you are responsible for any such costs.